 Avoid making rat friendly garden

-Rats are able to burrow, but they’re much better at tunneling through the ground cover.
+Rats are able to borrow, but they’re much better at tunneling through the ground cover.
 If you want to keep rats away from a bird feeder, eliminate the mulch or leaf litter that encourages them to make their safe house.

 Many garden plants are very attractive to rats and other rodents because they provide a safe haven, abundant food source, or both.
 In general, it is always best to avoid planting any of the following: petunias (especially if you live in an area where rats are common), ivy, fennel (this plant can be their favorite foods).